MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/user-roles.md

 <sup>1.
 People manager isn't technically a role that can be assigned.
 The Insights admin can enable them access to their Group insights through [Manager settings](./manager-settings.md) within the advanced insights app. </sup>

 <sup> 2.
-My team and its features are available to managers or team leads who have a Microsoft Viva Insights license with an applicable [service plan](/viva/insights/personal/overview/plans-environments).
+Teamwork habits and its features are available to users who have a premium Microsoft Viva Insights license with an applicable [service plan](/viva/insights/personal/overview/plans-environments).
 Ask your admin about licensing and to install and set up the Viva Insights app in Teams for the organization.
 See [Admin tasks](/viva/insights/personal/teams/viva-teams-app-admin-tasks) for details. </sup>

 <sup>3.
 Insights Analysts can't upload custom organizational data files.</sup>